7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 ```

 The proxy generation via `cglib` is still enabled by default, because in scenarios with [extreme late-binding](#roles),
 cycles can emerge unexpectedly, outside of control of the origin module.

+NB: Currently a limitation applies to by-names - ALL dependencies on a class engaged in a by-name circular dependency have to be by-name,
+otherwise distage will transparently revert to generating proxies.

 ### Auto-Sets: Collecting Bindings By Predicate